ChewChat/chew.chat/README.md

+---
+description: Channels, rules, guides, and more!
+---

 Repository for irc.chew.pro.
 PR if you want a channel added.

 <!-- Hey!
 Why are you modifying this file?
 I'll add the channels, you add the info! -->